 Once appointed by the Romans to rule over Judea, Herod launched several building projects, including forming a whole new city (Caesarea).
 He also erected a few fortified desert palaces, and one of them he named after himself – Herodium.
-In 2018 Erick and I visited the site, reviewing its special History.
+In 2018 Erick and I visited the site, reviewing its special History for The Watchman show.

 The History of Herodium

-The site of Herodium was a barren hill at the edge of the Judean Desert, before it was transformed it.
-He elevated its height by massive retaining walls and watch towers and had a lavish palace complex built inside.
+The site of Herodium was a barren hill at the edge of the Judean Desert, before it was transformed by Herod.
+He elevated its height by massive retaining walls and watchtowers and had a lavish palace complex built inside.
 Beneath it, storage halls and water reservoirs insured lasting a long siege, if needed.
 Later, Herod redesigned the mountain to be his burial site.
-Eventually he was also buired at Herodium.
+Eventually he was also buried at Herodium.

-About a century after Herod’s death Jewish rebels took refuge at the site.
-Among othes, they added tactical tunnels, for a guerrilla war, and transformed a part of Herod’s palace into a synagogue.
-Herodium was also used some 60 years later again by Jewish rebels, during the Bar-Kokhva revolt.
+About a century after Herod’s death, Jewish rebels took refuge at the site.
+Among others, they added tactical tunnels, for a guerrilla war.
+Additionaly, part of Herod’s palace was transformed into a synagogue.
+Sixty years later, Herodium was used again by Jewish rebels, during the Bar-Kokhva revolt.
 It was possibly even one of the command posts.
-Yet both rebellions failed, and the Jews were expelled from this area.
-Centuries later Byzantine monks settled at the site, forming a monastery.
+Both rebellions failed, and the Jews were expelled from this area.
+Centuries later, Byzantine monks settled at the site, forming a monastery.
 Later the site was abandoned.

-Herodium would be re-identified in the 19th century, and several archaeological expeditions have excavated at the site.
-In 2007 a significant discovery of Royal level tombs were found at the site.
-Professor Netzer, who dug the site, believed it is the lost tomb of King Herod, but not all agree.
-Today the site is a National Park, inviting all to visit and appreciate this special site.
+Herodium was be re-identified in the 19th century, and several archaeological expeditions excavated at the site.
+In 2007, a significant discovery of royal style tombs were found at the site.
+Professor Netzer, who dug the site, believed it was the lost tomb of King Herod, but not all agreed.
+Today the site is a national Park, inviting all to visit and appreciate this special site.